 Treat your Tele to the best bridge pickup possible, improve its sound, and extend its possibilities.

 Although Telecaster bridge pickups are best known for their famous “twang,” more and more, guitarists are looking to coax an increased array of sounds out of their instrument.
-If you need to extend what your Telecaster can do, you’ll need to consider upgrading your bridge and neck pickups.
+If you need to extend what your Telecaster can do, should consider upgrading your bridge and neck pickups.
 Even if you simply want to improve the quality of your existing sound, an upgrade is usually the best bet.
-Below are links for the best Telecaster Bridge pickups on the market.
+Below are links for the best Telecaster bridge pickups on the market.
 Which one is right for you depends mostly on your needs as well as taste.